How Much Is Stormy Daniels Worth? 4 Things To Know About Adult Film Star Stephanie Clifford

 According to Bustle, Stormy Daniels has directed over 70 adult films.
 In 2016 was named the most-awarded director in the industry.

 In 2007, she appeared in Maroon 5’s “Wake Up Call” music video.
-In addition, her IMDB page reveals that she made cameo appearances in several Rated R movies including The 40-Year-Old Version, Knocked Up, and Pineapple Express.
+In addition, her IMDB page reveals that she made cameo appearances in several rated-R movies including The 40-Year-Old Virgin, Knocked Up, and Pineapple Express.

 Stormy Daniels’ net worth

-According to Celebrity Net Worth, Stormy’s career as an adult film star, along with her income from appearances at strip clubs and appearances in mainstream movies have been kind to her bank account.
+According to Celebrity Net Worth, Stormy’s career as an adult film star, along with her income from appearances at strip clubs and appearances in mainstream movies, have been kind to her bank account.

 While it’s not known exactly what she has earned for her work in and out of the pornographic film industry, her net worth is estimated at $2 million.